Wafflespeanut/wafflespeanut.github.io/_posts/2018-12-31-swift-experience-report.markdown

 With labeling, it's possible to write some cool expressive code.

-### `try...catch`
+### try ... catch

-In Swift, `Error` is a *protocol* (interface) which can be implemented for any type, just like Rust, where [it's a trait](https://doc.rust-lang.org/std/error/trait.Error.html).
+In Swift, `Error` is a *protocol* (interface, if you want) which can be implemented for any type, just like Rust, where [it's a trait](https://doc.rust-lang.org/std/error/trait.Error.html) (another buzzword!).
 Only difference is that here, an error value can be *thrown* by some operation and can be *caught* elsewhere when it bubbles up.

 To see this in action, let's write a function which throws 95% of the time: